albert-massey/GoogleSummerOfCode2014/README.md

 Now, navigate your browser to http://localhost/mediawiki and set up the mediawiki by folowing the installation procedure.

-Bug- Do not set Dbprefix for now.
-It will create problem.
-Leave it as it is.

 Once the installation will be finished, it will automatically generate LocalSettings.php file.
 Save that file and move to the /var/lib/mediawiki-\*

 <pre>cd Downloads